Dave Coulier: Career

 He also founded his own children's entertainment company, F3 Entertainment, in 2000.
 In 2003, Coulier appeared on season three of The Surreal Life.
 In 2006, he appeared on the TV reality show Skating with Celebrities on FOX, where he was paired with Olympic medalist Nancy Kerrigan.
 They were eliminated in episode four.

 He is a member of Duck's Breath Mystery Theater touring comedy troupe (which he claims is clean comedy but "not quite as creepy" as Full House) as well as the host of the series Animal Kidding.

 On June 2, 2008, Chikara, a professional wrestling promotion based in Philadelphia, Pennsylvania, announced that Coulier was elected by the Chikara Board of Directors as the new commissioner of the company, a position that he held for two years until the next election (which took place on May 25, 2010).
 Coulier is the successor to former Commissioner and fellow Full House cast member Bob Saget.

 In 2009, Coulier provided the voice for Bob McKenzie on the Canadian animated series Bob & Doug, based on the SCTV characters Bob and Doug McKenzie.
 Coulier became the first person other than Rick Moranis to portray the character, as Moranis (who serves as executive producer) was not interested in resuming the part.
 Coulier says he understands that longtime fans might be skeptical of his take on the role, but he could not help jumping at the chance to portray one of his favorite comic characters.
 "It's huge shoes to fill, stepping into Rick Moranis' shoes.
 It's such an established, great character and I guess the only thing I have going for me is that it kind of sounds alike and that half of my family is from Canada."
 His mother's family is from Bathurst, New Brunswick.

 Coulier continued to make regular television appearances as the host of shows such as America's Funniest People and America's Most Talented Kid.
 He continues to tour the U.S. and Canada as a stand-up comedian.

 Coulier reprised his role as Joey Gladstone for the Full House spin-off Fuller House.
 The show premiered on February 26, 2016 and ran for five seasons, ending on June 5, 2020.
+He was also the director for some of the episodes.
 In 2023, Coulier began hosting Full House Rewind, an episode-by-episode rewatch podcast.